neonichu/UIWebView-Remote-Inspector/README.md

 your iOS device.
 It presents the webpage under test and the WebInspector in two distinct web views, swiping switches between the two.

+Note: The URL for the webpage under test is hardcoded as a define in the app delegate.

 Thanks to [Nathan de Vries][1] for some inspiration.

 --